backdrop-contrib/colorbox/README.txt

 Installation:
 ------------
-1. Download and install the jQuery Update module version 6.x-2.x.
-   Make sure you get the 2.x version since 1.x will not work.
-2. Download and unpack the Colorbox plugin in "sites/all/libraries".
+1. Download and unpack the Colorbox plugin in "sites/all/libraries".
    Link: http://colorpowered.com/colorbox/colorbox.zip
    Drush users can use the command "drush colorbox-plugin".
-3. Place the Colorbox module directory in your modules folder (this will usually be "sites/all/modules/").
+2. Place the Colorbox module directory in your modules folder (this will usually be "sites/all/modules/").
-4. Go to "Administer" -> "Site building" -> "Modules" and enable the module.
+3. Go to "Administer" -> "Site building" -> "Modules" and enable the module.

 Configuration: